 Amanda Joy Brais

 Amanda Joy Brais is an actress born and raised in NYC.
 She started acting at the age of 3 and grew up performing with a number of theatre companies in the city including TADA!, Urban Youth Theatre and the Wingspan Arts Conservatory.
 She holds a B.F.A. in Music Theater and a minor in Education from the University at Buffalo.
 After graduation, Amanda went on to work in commercial television in NYC and has taught a wide range of interdisciplinary classes including, but not limited to Musical Theatre, Ballet, Gymnastics, Science, Chess, Sports and Tennis.
-She is very excited to start her west coast journey with San Diego Junior Theatre!
+She is very excited San Diego Junior Theatre is part of her west coast journey!

 David Goodwin

-David Goodwin has spent nearly twenty years as an educator in the performing arts, working for organizations such as Junior Players of North Texas, Big Thought and Shakespeare Dallas.
+David Goodwin has spent over twenty years as an educator in the performing arts, working for organizations such as Junior Players of North Texas, Big Thought, and Shakespeare Dallas.
 From 2012 to 2014, David was a Teaching Artist Fellow with Big Thought where he developed arts-integrated programming and trained both teaching artists and classroom teachers in strategies for using arts engagement to catalyze learning.
 From 2015 to 2018 he was the Director of Actor Training for Shakespeare Dallas.
 As a professional actor, David spent ten years as a company member with Shakespeare Dallas and is a longtime member of Kitchen Dog Theater.
 He is a member of Actor’s Equity Association and is currently the director of Performing Arts at E3 Civic High School in San Diego.
-David is delighted to be working with San Diego Junior Theatre.
+David directed Junior Theatre’s Season 77’s world premiere, Churlish Chiding of Winter Winds: A Shakespeariment.

 Desha Crownover

-Desha Crownover is an award-winning stage director and musical director with over 75 shows to her name, ranging from intimate black-box style plays to fully-staged musicals.
+Desha Crownover, Junior Theatre’s current Executive Director, is an award-winning stage director and musical director with over 75 shows to her name, ranging from intimate black-box style plays to fully-staged musicals.
 She has had the opportunity to direct, teach, and perform across the country for the past twenty-five years where her work has been commended by such theatre notables as Edward Albee, Ming Cho Lee, Patricia Zipprodt, and Timothy Near.
 She holds a Master’s degree in Theatre from SDSU and a B.A. in Theatre with an emphasis in Performing from UCSD and has served on the teaching faculty of SDSU, Cuyamaca College, and Santa Fe Christian Schools teaching music, acting, theatre history, public speaking, and speech and debate.
 Her work as a playwright has been produced at UCSD, SDSU, and Santa Fe Christian Schools, as well.
-Desha currently serves as the Artistic Director of San Diego Junior Theatre where she has taught and directed for the past twenty years.
+Desha served as the Artistic Director of San Diego Junior Theatre where she has taught and directed for the past twenty years.
+She directed Season 76’s production of Disney’s Finding Nemo JR..is music directing Season 77’s production of Disney’s The Lion King, JR. and will be directing Season 78’s production of Les Misérables.

 Elissa Russell